 Many personal loan providers offer prospective borrowers the ability to prequalify for a loan.
-This means the applicant can submit details about their financing needs, income, housing situation and other relevant information to find out what kind of loan amounts, rates and repayment terms they are likely to qualify for.
+This means the applicant can submit details about their financing needs, income, housing situation, and other relevant information to determine what kind of loan amounts, rates, and repayment terms they are likely to qualify for.
 Even better, this process typically only requires a soft credit inquiry so you can shop around without hurting your credit score.

 Consider the purpose of your loan.

 While personal loans can be used for a pretty broad range of purposes, they are limited to things like consumer debt consolidation, home improvements, vacations, weddings, funerals, large purchases, and other personal expenses.
 For that reason, lenders often restrict the use of personal loans for postsecondary education expenses, business purposes, and illegal activities at a minimum.
 When considering a lender, confirm that your intended use of the loan is permissible under its borrower agreement.